dax8it/ATJIUJITSU-REAL-NEW/content/pages/prices.md

 templateKey: blog-post
 title: Our Prices
 order: 13
-date: 2019-05-04
+date: 2024-09-11
 description: Our pricing makes taking classes affordable!
-thumbnail: /img/grapplingindustriesais08149.jpg
-home: false
-tags:
-  - Other
 ---
 # Monthly Subscriptions

 We make it easy to attend our classes.
 Choose one of our monthly subscription plans to get the most bang for your buck.
-We offer classes from $12 to $27 depending on the program you choose.
+We offer classes from $13 to $40 depending on the program you choose.
 You decide.

 ## Register for classes here: